fgblanch/pixelation-web/README.md

 # pixelation-web
-The web version of the pixelation game
+The web single file version of the pixelation game